Sholay: Critical response

-Initial critical reviews of Sholay were negative.
+When the film released on 15 August 1975, it received poor reviews.
 Among contemporary critics, K.L.
 Amladi of India Today called the film a "dead ember" and "a gravely flawed attempt".
 Filmfare said that the film was an unsuccessful mincing of Western style with Indian milieu, making it an "imitation western—neither here nor there."
 Others labelled it as "sound and fury signifying nothing" and a "second-rate take-off" of the 1971 film Mera Gaon Mera Desh.
 Trade journals and columnists initially called the film a flop.
-In a 1976 article in the journal Studies: An Irish Quarterly Review, author Michael Gallagher praised the technical achievement of the film, but otherwise criticised it stating, "As a spectacle it breaks new ground, but on every other level it is intolerable: formless, incoherent, superficial in human image, and a somewhat nasty piece of violence".